CERT-Polska/n6/docs/guides/new_source/parsers/baseclasses.md

 draw its data from the queue.
 Typically, it consists of two parts joined with the "." character.
 The first part is the source name (provider) and the second one is the source channel.
-So for the `example-label` source provider and the `example-channel` source channek it would look like so:
+So for the `example-label` source provider and the `example-channel` source channel it would look like so:
 `default_bindig_key = "example-label.exammple-channel"`.
 * `constant_items` - which is a dictionary of items that are constant for all of the output events.
 Most parsers will have